-Town Manager's Statement - The intent of this Article is to change the zoning classification of the Town owned property at 7 Parkman Street, the Spur House, to facilitate the action of Town voters from the 2015 Fall Town Meeting.
+Town Manager's Statement - The intent of this article is to change the zoning classification of the Town owned property at 7 Parkman Street, the Spur House, to facilitate the action of Town voters from the 2015 Fall Town Meeting.
 The zoning change from Municipal (M-1) to Single Residential (R) is an appropriate designation to be used for the sale of the property as the surrounding neighborhood is largely residential abutters.
+This article requires a 2/3rd majority vote.

-Given under our hands the 23rd day of February in the year Two Thousand and Sixteen.
+Given under our hands the 23 rd day of February uary in the year Two Thousand and Sixteen.

 George Barrette, Chairman

 Denzil Drewry, Vice Chairman

 Ian Johnson

 Lydia Goldblatt

 Timothy Dodd

 SELECTMEN OF WESTBOROUGH

 \Worcester, ss

-I have this day served the within Warrant by posting up attested copies thereof at the Town Library Bulletin Board and Town Hall Bulletin Board in said Westborough and by mailing a copy thereof to the residence of the Town Moderator all on February , 2016.
+y posting up attested copies thereof at the Town Library and in said Westborough and by mailing a copy thereof to the bruary, 2016.

 s/Constable of Westborough

 \Worcester, ss